 Is wave energy renewable?
 Yes, like all alternative energy sources, wave power is renewable.
 Waves are created by wind, and the wind is caused by uneven heat on the planet’s surface driven mostly by the sun warming different locations at different rates.
-The wind moves heat energy from one part of the planet to another, which causes waves to form.
-Because the wind will always exist, there will always be waves crashing upon the shores of nations near the populated coastal regions.
-The waves flow back from the shore, but they always return.
-Unlike fossil fuels, which are running out, in some places in the world, just as quickly as people can discover them.
+The wind moves heat energy from one part of the planet to another which causes waves to form.
+Because wind will always exist, there will always be waves crashing upon the shores of nations near the populated coastal regions.
+The waves flow back from the shore, but they always return unlike fossil fuels which are running out just as quickly as people can discover them.

-Inherently, wave energy does not create greenhouse gasses, waste, and pollution when generated, as fossil fuels do.
+Inherently, wave energy does not create greenhouse gasses, waste, and pollution when generated as fossil fuels do.
 The energy from waves can be taken directly into electricity-producing machinery and used to power generators and power plants nearby.
-In today’s energy-powered world, a source of clean energy is hard to come by.
+In today’s energy-powered world, a source of clean energy is hard to find.